red6/pdfcompare/README.md

 - documentCacheSizeMB=200

     This is the cache size configured for the PdfBox instance, that loads the documents that are compared.
-- parallelProcessing=false
+- parallelProcessing=true

-    Disable all parallel processing and process everything in a single thread.
+    When set to false, disables all parallel processing and process everything in a single thread.
 - overallTimeoutInMinutes=15

     Set the overall timeout.
 This is a safety measure to detect possible deadlocks.
 Complex comparisons might take longer, so this value might have to be increased.